 - Unlimited owners

-Meanwhile, running a C-Corp includes many business challenges that are not included in other types of business organizations including:
+A C-Corp includes many business challenges that other types of businesses do not, including:

 - The corporate tax, which can be avoided through good estimating if you pay yourself enough